DXHeroes/knowledge-base-content/practices/value_proposition.md

 # Value Proposition

+**TL;DR**

+A Value Proposition Canvas is a visual tool.
+It shows you who the customers are and what are you trying to sell them.
+Make a Value Proposition Canvas before every offer to clarify for yourself if your proposition matches the client's criteria.

 ## What Is a Value Proposition Canvas

 Value Proposition Canvas is a visual tool that helps to understand the customer's requirements by defining the customer segment and the value proposition.
 It explains who is the customer and why the customer should care about the product.
 Alexander Osterwalder created the tool as an addition to his Business Model Canvas to focus more on the customer and their requirements.